ray-project/ray/doc/source/data/data.rst

 .. _data-intro:

-Ray Data is the standard way to load and exchange data in Ray libraries and applications.
-It provides streaming distributed transformations such as maps (:meth:`map_batches <ray.data.Dataset.map_batches>`), global and grouped aggregations (:class:`GroupedData <ray.data.grouped_data.GroupedData>`), and shuffling operations (:meth:`random_shuffle <ray.data.Dataset.random_shuffle>`, :meth:`sort <ray.data.Dataset.sort>`,
+Ray Data aims to solve "last-mile" ML data problems that arise in batch inference and distributed training applications, where it is often necessary to combine data preprocessing and model computations in the same job.
+It does this by providing streaming distributed transformations such as maps (:meth:`map_batches <ray.data.Dataset.map_batches>`), global and grouped aggregations (:class:`GroupedData <ray.data.grouped_data.GroupedData>`), and shuffling operations (:meth:`random_shuffle <ray.data.Dataset.random_shuffle>`, :meth:`sort <ray.data.Dataset.sort>`,